FinanceLooker [0.0.8]

 • Our strategy seeks the profitable growth of our products by i developing healthier beverages in response to the global shift in consumer buying habits and tailoring our beverage portfolio to the preferences of a diverse mix of crossover consumers a growing group desiring a healthier alternative to artificially sweetened and high caloric beverages ii emphasizing unique flavor development and variety throughout our brands that appeal to multiple demographic groups iii maintaining points of difference through innovative marketing packaging and consumer engagement and iv responding faster and more creatively to changing consumer trends than larger competitors who are burdened by legacy production and distribution complexity and costs

-• Presently our primary market focus is the United States and Canada Certain of our beverages are also distributed on a limited basis in other countries and options to expand distribution to other regions are being pursued To service a diverse customer base that includes numerous national retailers as well as thousands of smaller up and down the street accounts we utilize a hybrid distribution system consisting of warehouse and direct store delivery The warehouse delivery system allows our retail partners to further maximize their assets by utilizing their ability to pick up beverages at our warehouses further lowering their our product costs
+• Presently our primary market focus is the United States Certain of our beverages are also distributed on a limited basis in other countries and options to expand distribution to other regions are being pursued To service a diverse customer base that includes numerous national retailers as well as thousands of smaller up and down the street accounts we utilize a hybrid distribution system consisting of warehouse and direct store delivery The warehouse delivery system allows our retail partners to further maximize their assets by utilizing their ability to pick up beverages at our warehouses further lowering their our product costs

-• Our operating results are affected by numerous factors including fluctuations in the costs of raw materials supply chain disruptions holiday and seasonal programming and weather conditions Beverage sales are seasonal with higher sales volume realized during the summer months when outdoor activities are more prevalent See Item 1A Risk Factors in Part I of this report for additional information about risks and uncertainties facing our Company Also see Note 14 Restatements for certain cash flow restatements Management believes these corrections did not in any way limit investment opportunities during these periods
+• Our operating results are affected by numerous factors including fluctuations in the costs of raw materials supply chain disruptions holiday and seasonal programming and weather conditions Beverage sales are seasonal with higher sales volume realized during the summer months when outdoor activities are more prevalent See Item 1A Risk Factors in Part I of this report for additional information about risks and uncertainties facing our Company

 • Shipping and handling costs are included in selling general and administrative expenses the classification of which is consistent with many beverage companies However our gross margin may not be comparable to companies that include shipping and handling costs in cost of sales See Note 1 Significant Accounting Policies of Notes to the Consolidated Financial Statements

-• Our principal sources of liquidity are our existing cash and cash equivalents cash generated from operations and borrowing capacity available under our revolving credit facilities At April 27 2024 we had 327 0 million in cash and cash equivalents and maintained unsecured revolving credit facilities totaling 150 million under which no borrowings were outstanding and 2 2 million was reserved for standby letters of credit We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months See Note 5 Debt of Notes to the Consolidated Financial Statements
+• Our principal sources of liquidity are our existing cash and cash equivalents cash generated from operations and borrowing capacity available under our revolving credit facilities At May 3 2025 we had 193 8 million in cash and cash equivalents and maintained unsecured revolving credit facilities totaling 150 million under which no borrowings were outstanding and 2 7 million was reserved for standby letters of credit We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months See Note 5 Debt of Notes to the Consolidated Financial Statements

-• Pursuant to a management agreement we incurred fees to Corporate Management Advisors Inc CMA of 11 9 million and 11 7 million for Fiscal 2024 and Fiscal 2023 respectively At April 27 2024 and April 29 2023 current liabilities included amounts due to CMA of 3 0 million and 2 9 million respectively See Note 6 Capital Stock and Transactions with Related Parties of Notes to the Consolidated Financial Statements
+• Pursuant to a management agreement we incurred fees to Corporate Management Advisors Inc CMA of 12 0 million and 11 9 million for Fiscal 2025 and Fiscal 2024 respectively At May 3 2025 and April 27 2024 current liabilities included amounts due to CMA of 2 1 million and 3 0 million respectively See Note 6 Capital Stock and Transactions with Related Parties of Notes to the Consolidated Financial Statements

-• We maintain self insured and deductible programs for certain liability medical and workers compensation exposures Other long term liabilities include known claims and estimated incurred but not reported claims not otherwise covered by insurance based on actuarial assumptions and historical claims experience Since the timing and amount of claim payments vary significantly we are not able to reasonably estimate future payments for specific periods and therefore such payments have not been included in the table above Standby letters of credit aggregating 2 2 million have been issued in connection with our self insurance programs These standby letters of credit expire through March 2025 and are expected to be renewed
+• We maintain self insured and deductible programs for certain liability medical and workers compensation exposures Other long term liabilities include known claims and estimated incurred but not reported claims not otherwise covered by insurance based on actuarial assumptions and historical claims experience Since the timing and amount of claim payments vary significantly we are not able to reasonably estimate future payments for specific periods and therefore such payments have not been included in the table above Standby letters of credit aggregating 2 7 million have been issued in connection with our self insurance programs These standby letters of credit expire through March 2026 and are expected to be renewed

-• The preparation of financial statements in conformity with United States generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes Although these estimates are based on management s knowledge of current events and actions it may undertake in the future they may ultimately differ from actual results We believe that the critical accounting policies described in the following paragraphs comprise the most significant estimates and assumptions used in the preparation of our consolidated financial statements For these policies we caution that future events rarely develop exactly as estimated and the best estimates routinely require adjustment
+• The preparation of financial statements in conformity with United States generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes Although these estimates are based on management s knowledge of current events and actions it may undertake in the future they may ultimately differ from actual results We believe that the critical accounting policies described in the following paragraphs comprise the most significant estimates and assumptions used in the preparation of our consolidated financial statements For these policies we caution that future events rarely develop exactly as estimated and the best estimates routinely require adjustment See Note 1 Significant Accounting Policies of Notes to the Consolidated Financial Statements for a complete description of our significant accounting policies

-• We offer various sales incentive arrangements to our customers that require customer performance or achievement of certain sales volume targets Sales incentives are accrued over the period of benefit or expected sales When the incentive is paid in advance the aggregate incentive is recorded as a prepaid asset and amortized over the period of benefit The recognition of these incentives involves the use of judgment related to performance and sales volume estimates that are made based on historical experience and other factors Sales incentives are accounted for as a reduction of sales and actual amounts ultimately realized may vary from accrued amounts Such differences are recorded once determined and have historically not been significant
+• Revenue is recognized when the performance obligation is satisfied Our written sales terms do not allow a right of return except in rare instances We offer various sales incentive arrangements to our customers that require customer performance or achievement of certain sales volume targets Sales incentives are accrued over the period of benefit or expected sales When the incentive is paid in advance the aggregate incentive is recorded as a prepaid asset and amortized over the period of benefit The recognition of these incentives involves the use of judgment related to performance and sales volume estimates that are made based on historical experience and other factors Sales incentives are accounted for as a reduction of sales and actual amounts ultimately realized may vary from accrued amounts Such differences are recorded once determined and have historically not been significant

-• See Note 1 Significant Accounting Policies Recently Issued Accounting Pronouncements of Notes to the Consolidated Financial Statements for a full description of recent accounting pronouncements including the respective expected dates of adoption and expected effects on the Company s consolidated financial position results of operations or liquidity
+• See Note 1 Significant Accounting Policies Recently Issued Accounting Pronouncements of Notes to the Consolidated Financial Statements for a complete description of recent accounting pronouncements including the respective expected dates of adoption and expected effects on the Company s consolidated financial position results of operations or liquidity

-• National Beverage Corp and its representatives may make written or oral statements relating to future events or results relative to our financial operational and business performance achievements objectives and strategies These statements are forward looking within the meaning of the Private Securities Litigation Reform Act of 1995 and include statements contained in this report and other filings with the Securities and Exchange Commission and in reports to our stockholders Certain statements including without limitation statements containing the words believes anticipates intends plans expects estimates may will should could and similar expressions constitute forward looking statements and involve known and unknown risk uncertainties and other factors that may cause the actual results performance or achievements of our Company to be materially different from any future results performance or achievements expressed or implied by such forward looking statements Such factors include but are not limited to the following general economic and business conditions pricing of competitive products success of new product and flavor introductions fluctuations in the costs and availability of raw materials and packaging supplies ability to pass along cost increases to our customers labor strikes or work stoppages or other interruptions in the employment of labor continued retailer support for our products changes in brand image consumer demand and preferences and our success in creating products geared toward consumers tastes success in implementing business strategies changes in business strategy or development plans technology failures or cyberattacks on our technology systems or our effective response to technology failures or cyberattacks on our customers suppliers or other third parties technology systems government regulations taxes or fees imposed on the sale of our products unfavorable weather conditions changing weather patterns and natural disasters climate change or legislative or regulatory responses to such change and other factors referenced in this report filings with the Securities and Exchange Commission and other reports to our stockholders We disclaim any obligation to update any such factors or to publicly announce the results of any revisions to any forward looking statements contained herein to reflect future events or developments
+• National Beverage Corp and its representatives may make written or oral statements relating to future events or results relative to our financial operational and business performance achievements objectives and strategies These statements are forward looking within the meaning of the Private Securities Litigation Reform Act of 1995 and include statements contained in this report and other filings with the Securities and Exchange Commission and in reports to our stockholders Certain statements including without limitation statements containing the words believes anticipates intends plans expects estimates may will should could and similar expressions constitute forward looking statements and involve known and unknown risk uncertainties and other factors that may cause the actual results performance or achievements of our Company to be materially different from any future results performance or achievements expressed or implied by such forward looking statements Such factors include but are not limited to the following general economic and business conditions pricing of competitive products success of new product and flavor introductions fluctuations in the costs and availability of raw materials and packaging supplies including effects of potential tariffs ability to recover cost increases labor strikes or work stoppages or other interruptions in the employment of labor continued retailer support for our products changes in brand image consumer demand and preferences and our success in creating products geared toward consumers tastes success in implementing business strategies changes in business strategy or development plans technology failures or cyberattacks on our technology systems or our effective response to technology failures or cyberattacks on our customers suppliers or other third parties technology systems government regulations taxes or fees imposed on the sale of our products unfavorable weather conditions changing weather patterns and natural disasters climate change or legislative or regulatory responses to such change and other factors referenced in this report filings with the Securities and Exchange Commission and other reports to our stockholders We disclaim any obligation to update any such factors or to publicly announce the results of any revisions to any forward looking statements contained herein to reflect future events or developments

 • We purchase various raw materials including aluminum cans plastic bottles high fructose corn syrup corrugated packaging and juice concentrates the prices of which fluctuate based on commodity market conditions Our ability to recover increased costs through higher pricing may be limited by the competitive environment in which we operate At times we manage our exposure to this risk through the use of supplier pricing agreements that enable us to establish all or a portion of the purchase prices for certain raw materials Additionally we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs

-• National Beverage Corp develops produces markets and sells a distinctive portfolio of sparkling waters juices energy drinks and carbonated soft drinks primarily in the United States and Canada Incorporated in Delaware in 1985 National Beverage Corp is a holding company for various operating subsidiaries When used in this report the terms we us our Company and National Beverage mean National Beverage Corp and its subsidiaries
+• National Beverage Corp develops produces markets and sells a distinctive portfolio of sparkling waters juices energy drinks and carbonated soft drinks primarily in the United States Incorporated in Delaware in 1985 National Beverage Corp is a holding company for various operating subsidiaries When used in this report the terms we us our Company and National Beverage mean National Beverage Corp and its subsidiaries

-• Property plant and equipment is recorded at cost Additions replacements and betterments are capitalized while maintenance and repairs that do not extend the useful life of an asset are expensed as incurred Depreciation is recorded using the straight line method over estimated useful lives of 5 to 30 years for buildings and improvements and 3 to 15 years for machinery and equipment Leasehold improvements are amortized using the straight line method over the shorter of the remaining lease term or the estimated useful life of the improvement When assets are retired or otherwise disposed the cost and accumulated depreciation are removed from the respective accounts and any related gain or loss is recognized
+• Property plant and equipment is recorded at cost Additions replacements and betterments are capitalized while maintenance and repairs that do not extend the useful life of an asset are expensed as incurred Depreciation is recorded using the straight line method over estimated useful lives of 2 to 30 years for buildings and improvements and 3 to 15 years for machinery and equipment Leasehold improvements are amortized using the straight line method over the shorter of the remaining lease term or the estimated useful life of the improvement When assets are retired or otherwise disposed the cost and accumulated depreciation are removed from the respective accounts and any related gain or loss is recognized

 • Determining a lease The Company assesses contracts at inception to determine whether an arrangement is or includes a lease which conveys the Company s right to control the use of an identified asset for a period of time in exchange for consideration Operating lease right of use assets and associated liabilities are recognized at the commencement date and initially measured based on the present value of lease payments over the defined lease term